HasteGaming/classic/docs/charter.md

 ### PUG'ing with Haste

-Rules:
+Occasionally, we'll need to fill from the outside world.
+When we do so, we look to continue to embrace the quality standards which we expect from any raid.
+We've learned that we should baseline a few rules to ensure we've covered bases.

+Our "house" rules will be covered verbally prior to raid start.
+If no objection is made, these rules are binding to the raid & the individuals until completion.

+Rules (unless stated otherwise):

-1. Main spec over off spec.
+1. Main spec over off spec;
    > Gear should go to the respective archetype.
 However, users are not subect to all available gear.
 Caster gear is caster gear.

-2. Rolled loot is +1.
+2. Rolled loot is +1;
     > You cannot win two items until each person from the available rolls has collected an item.

-3. Rolling before 'greed roll' is usage of +1.
+3. Any rolling before an official 'greed roll' is considered usage of +1;
     > Also known as the "Promi" rule.

+4. Materials;
+   > Materials include all dungeon specific resources unless explicitly stated in this document.

+5. Legendary items;
+   > Legendary items on standing reseve include Eye of Sulfuras, Binding(s) of the Windseeker, Splinter of Atiesh.

-### Future:
+### Upcoming additions

 - EPGP introduction to non progression raids.
 - Main/Alt expanded clarity.
--

 ## Frequently asked questions